R-a-dio/Android-app/README.md

 * Behaviors Include
   - Playback upon opening application.
   - Updates information and progressbar in the background every 10 seconds with the r/a/dio API.
-  - Progressbar in Main Application Activity Display updates every second with estimation.
+  - Progressbar and song length in Main Application Activity Display updates every second with estimation.
 * Interactions Include
   - Play button
   - Pause button